ontodev/robot/docs/export.md

 By default, multiple values in a cell are separated with a pipe character (`|`).
 You can update this to anything you'd like with the `--split` option.
 For example, you could separate with commas:
 ```
 robot export --input nucleus_part_of.owl \
-  --header "LABEL|SubClass Of" --split ", "
+  --header "NAME|SubClass Of" --split ", "
 ```

+The output of any cell with multiple values is sorted in alphabetical order.

 ### Including and Excluding Entities